apopiak/substrate-hacking/README.md

 		TechnicalMembership: pallet_membership::<Instance1>::{Module, Call, Storage, Event<T>, Config<T>} = 18,
 		Treasury: pallet_treasury::{Module, Call, Storage, Event<T>} = 19,
 ```

+## What is governance used for in Polkadot and Kusama?
+- To modify parameters of the system like voting periods and cool-off periods
+- Deciding on runtime code updates
+- Specify how parachains interact

 For our purposes, here are the pallets we'll look at: